WSU-mkijowski/lab-1-hashing-Fowus/README.md

 * How many nonces did your code iterate over?
 31,231
 * What was the maximum number of hashes your code *could* compute given the above?
 Approximately 139,999,860
 * What did you think about Task 2?
 Task 2 was challenging but interesting.
 I initially tried manually searching for nonces but quickly realized it would take forever.
 I then wrote a for-loop script that efficiently generated the nonces for each word.
 Overall, it was tougher than I expected, but a great learning experience.
 * Is there a better way than brute force to attempt to get higher valued coins?
+No, Brute force remains the only correct method
 * Why or why not?
+Brute force is the only way to find valid hashes because SHA256 produces unpredictable outputs.
+There’s no way to guess a nonce and word that will give leading zeros, so we have to try different combinations one by one until we find a match.

 ```bash